 Through huge shot numbers and players outperforming their expected goals, Atalanta is the continent’s best scoring outfit, outscoring the likes of Manchester City and Bayern Munich throughout the domestic season.

 A high goalscoring output is one that will be desired in a contest of this magnitude and with PSG’s bloodthirsty front-two, Atalanta’s higher than sought-after goals conceded count will encourage the visitors when possession is turned over.
 The Nerazzurri non-surprisingly possess a high expected goal against ratio – the highest of the teams remaining in the competition.

 Gasperini may look to combat that statistic by adjusting the number of players he commits forward, perhaps discarding one of his midfield runners and wide midfielders in an attempt to add balance to a solely attacking-based system.

 The one-legged match will be played at the Estadio da Luz after the remainder of UEFA’s showpiece competition was switched to Lisbon in the wake of the coronavirus pandemic.

 The Missing Piece Of The Jigsaw

 Tuchel introduced a position play approach, ensuring that the player in possession has at least two passing options.
-The more options and solutions, the fewer errors forced by the opposition.
+The more options and solutions, the fewer errors are forced by the opposition.

-His method encourages structure in possession, movement and pressing in an asymmetric 4-4-2 while committing this volume of numbers to the attack causes issues in the defensive transition, with their attempts to overwhelm the opposition in the possession, leading to problems without it.
+His method encourages structure in possession, movement, and pressing in an asymmetric 4-4-2 while committing this volume of numbers to the attack causes issues in the defensive transition, with their attempts to overwhelm the opposition in the possession, leading to problems without it.